 Finally, that guy died.
 (Oh, don’t act you were never glad to hear someone croak.)
 Mel came in and found not the ordinary guy, but Treg Brown.
 Treg was a good man and instead of just shoving Mel away, allowed him to perform.
 Treg was a talented sound man, and he knew that Mel would help make this company’s characters immortal.
 Mel was introduced to Tex Avery who was in need of a voice for a drunkard.
 And so in “Picador Porky” Mel made his WB debut.

-After this one performance, Mel was given an opportunity any serious voice legend would kill for.
-The star role of the series.
-Porky’s original voice of Joe Dougherty had a real stammer and it was to expensive to record him.
+After this one performance, Mel was given an opportunity any serious voice legend would kill for: The star role of the series.
+Porky’s original voice of Joe Dougherty had a real stammer and it was too expensive to record him.
 Plus, it kind of hurts to hear Porky talk in those shorts.
 He sounds like he is trying to choke himself to death.
 Mel decided he didn’t want to mess this up, so he went out to a pig farm to get some pointers from the pros.
 (This man went to hang out with pigs.
 That alone is worthy of making him one of my heroes) After coming back to the studio, (and bathing.
 That was an important detour) He told of what he learned.
 Pigs grunt.
 If they spoke English, there’d be a lot of grunting involved.
 Porky’s speech is based on the “oin-oin-oink” our universe’s pigs have.

 The first short to have Mel be Porky was “Porky’s Duck Hunt.”
 As you probably guessed, this short gave another character a chance to be blessed with Mel’s pipes.
 Daffy made his debut here, and Mel provided him with a voice of his own.
 Now things were really getting good.
 Mel wasn’t just voicing for Warners; he also played a part at MGM (he’s grandpa squirrel in Hugh Harman’s magnum opus, “Peace on Earth.”)
 Walter Lantz studios (being the first voice of Woody Woodpecker and coining his laugh) and even Disney!
 (He was cast as Gideon the cat in Pinocchio.
 Sadly, the decision to have the cat be mute was chosen, and even sadder all the dialogue has been lost to time.
 All that’s left is a hiccup.
 But it’s a solid hiccup!
 I’m sure you can’t make one that good on command!)

 By this time, Mel and Estelle had been blessed with their own child, Noel.
 (Who is still alive as I write this, and if he ever happens to read this, let it be known that I’m not above a little butt kissery.
 Noel, your dad was too good for this Earth!
 And don’t think I don’t know how talented you are.
 Being the offspring, you do an amazing job of replicating your father.
 You rock!)
 Back on track: Mel went to Leon Schlesinger and asked for a raise.
+I mean, he WAS pretty important.
+He deserved a little extra.
 Leon didn’t comply, but he did do something for Blanc that voice actors had never gotten before: on screen credit.
 I’d say, in the long run, this was much more rewarding, as now people had no excuse to not know the name.
 In fact, Mel got the whole credit for the cartoons voices, even if he barely was in it.
 All those Roadrunner shorts where the only dialogue is Paul Julian going “Meep-meep?”
 Mel got the credit.
 (This was only at Warners.
 Mel had signed a contract that kept him away from other cartoon studios by this point.)